wiseman-umanah/simple_shell/README.md

 # Our own simple shell

-This is our self owned simple shell in C language.
+This is our self owned  coded simple shell project in C language.

 ### About